 Disc-clad cookware has a clad base welded to stainless steel sides; it has a "seam" around the bottom where the disc meets the sides that makes it easy to spot:

-All Heritage Steel cookware is fully clad, so we won't talk more about disc-cladding.
+All Heritage Steel cookware has full cladding, so we won't talk more about disc-cladding.

 There can be huge discrepancies in quality of clad stainless steel cookware.
 To buy good quality clad cookware, you need to know:

-- The cladding configuration (internal layers should be aluminum and/or copper)
+- The cladding configuration (heating core layers should be aluminum and/or copper)

-- The quality of the stainless steel used (there is a huge difference in quality even among "surgical" stainless steels used in cookware manufacturing, particularly between American steel and overseas steel).
+- The quality of the stainless steel used (there is a huge difference in quality even among "surgical" stainless steels used in cookware manufacturing.

-Overall, clad stainless cookware is considered the most versatile and durable cookware made today.
+Overall, clad stainless cookware is considered the most versatile and durable cookware made.
 It is the choice of most professional chefs and also discerning home cooks, especially those who want to avoid the toxins and environmental issues seen in nonstick cookware.

 How Heritage Steel Cookware Is Different from Other Clad Stainless Steel Brands